 The Indigenization Coordinator works with employees at all levels across the college and across the four corner post areas.
 There is an emphasis on building relationships and inspiring interest in deepening intercultural understanding and helping employees develop the knowledge and skills to enhance their work with students and with one another.

-The director of Eyēʔ Sqȃ'lewen: Centre for Indigenous Education and Community Connections oversees the indigenization initiative and works with the indigenization coordinator to affect change across the four corner post areas: curriculum development, services to students, policy and planning and employee education.
+The director of Eyēʔ Sqȃ'lewen: Centre for Indigenous Education and Community Connections oversees the Indigenization Initiative and works with the Indigenization Coordinator to affect change across the four corner post areas: curriculum processes, services to students, policy and planning and employee education.

 Eyēʔ Sqȃ'lewen, pronounced Eye.
-Sh-KWAW-leh-win is a Lkwungen word that references "good heart, good mind, good feelings".
+Sh-KWAW-leh-win is a Lekwungen word that references "good heart, good mind, good feelings".

 Indigenization Committee Working Groups